California paid sick leave law provides some of the most comprehensive benefits in the U.S.

-- Both federal and California law require employers to retain paid sick leave records for three years.
+- Both federal and California laws require employers to retain paid sick leave records for 3 years.

 - The Family and Medical Leave Act of 1993 (FMLA) requires employers with at least 50 employees to post paid sick leave requirements, whereas California requires it of all employers.

-- U.S. law only requires that sick paid leave policy be included in employee handbooks, whereas California law requires it to be provided at the time an employee is hired.
+- U.S. law only requires that sick paid leave policy be included in employee handbooks, whereas California sick time law requires it to be provided when an employee is hired.

 - Federal law doesn’t require accrued sick leave balances to be reinstated if an employee is rehired, while California requires it if an employee is rehired within a year.

-- U.S. law doesn’t require employers to pay out unpaid sick leave balance if an employee is terminated unless the employer offers it in their employee contract, while California law does not have a requirement in this area (although it does require paid time off to be paid upon termination).
+- U.S. law doesn’t require employers to pay out unpaid sick leave balance if an employee is terminated unless the employer offers it in their employee contract.
+In contrast, California law does not have a requirement in this area (although it does require paid time off to be paid upon termination).

 When calculating paid sick leave time, employers must use different methods for hourly versus salaried employees.
-This means that, for instance, California paid sick leave law for part-time employees gets calculated differently than for full-time employees if they’re hourly, non-salaried workers.
+For instance, California’s paid sick leave law for part-time employees is calculated differently than for full-time employees who are hourly, non-salaried workers.

 Additionally, workers who get paid piecework (for instance, for the number of units produced) or by commission have different rules.